eheinen/ios-calculator-sample/README.md

-# iOS-Calculator-Sample-Xcode-7.3---Swift-
+# iOS Calculator Sample - Swift

-A simple sample of a calculator developed in Swift using Xcode 7.3.
+A simple sample of a calculator developed in Swift using Xcode 7.3